TimoGuy/DemoEngine/TestGUI/ideapad.md

     - [ ] 1080p current benchmark: avg.
 230fps (release)
     - [ ] NOTE: these results are similar to an rtx 2080 ti on Shadow of the Tomb Raider (4k).
       - [ ] Well, my numbers are a little lower, bc Shadow of the Tomb Raider is more like avg.
 58fps

+### Things that could improve

+- [ ] Cloud rendering (duh...)
+  - [ ] If you were okay with a cloudscape that never changed density, you could render out a distance function for the clouds

+- [ ] Shadows
+  - [ ] All the static objects could be the only ones with shadow and then all the dynamic objects could just have a shadow for a certain distance.
+    - [ ] That way can minimize (ofc opening doors would have to be a part of the dynamic shadow map) the shadows being rendered for the main light.

+- [ ] Forward rendering better
+  - [ ] NOTE: I don't really know what the bottleneck is honestly.
+  - [ ] Could look into how to do indirect rendering?
+Or instanced rendering.
+  - [ ] Could render the z-prepass front-to-back instead of random
+  - [ ] Could make this be a clustered forward shading system.

 ## MISC notes